juju/juju/doc/high_availability.md

 supply an endpoint binding for the relation using a space that ensures a unique IP address.

-### API Addresses for Agents
+## API addresses for agents

-When machines in the control plane change, agent configuration files are re-written with usable API addresses from all controllers.
-Agents will try these addresses in random order when connecting, so that an inaccessible controller just results in connection to another.
+When machines in the control plane change,  the `api-address-updater` worker for each agent re-writes the agent's configuration file with usable API addresses from all controllers.
+Agents will try these addresses in random order until they establish a successful controller connection.

-The list of addresses supplied to agent configuration can be influenced by the `juju-mgmt-space` controller configuration article.
-This is supplied with a space name in order that agent-controller communication can be isolated to specific networks.
+The list of addresses supplied to agent configuration can be influenced by the `juju-mgmt-space` controller configuration value.
+This is supplied with a space name so that agent-controller communication can be isolated to specific networks.

-### API Addresses for Clients
+## API addresses for clients

-Each time the Juju client establishes a connection to the Juju controller, it is sent the current list of API addresses and updates these in the local store.
+Each time the Juju client establishes a connection to the Juju controller, the controller sends the current list of API addresses and the client updates these in the local store.
 The client's first connection attempt is always to the last address that it used successfully.
 Others are tried subsequently if required.

 Addresses used by clients are not influenced by the `juju-mgmt-space` configuration.

-### Single Instance Workers
+## Single instance workers

 Many workers, such as the `dbaccessor` worker, run on all controller instances, but there are some workers that must run on exactly one controller instance.